This is how the graduate admissions process works at Lancaster. It is similar in other UK universities.

 - You may be able to secure funding before you apply, in which case your problem is solved.
 This applies mainly to Saudi students sponsored by their government.

-- More commonly, you will need to apply to an external organisation such as the Chinese Scholarship Council or your national equivalent.
+- More commonly, you will need to apply to an external organisation such as the China Scholarship Council or your national equivalent.
 Usually only the very strongest candidates succeed, but I can help you prepare a proposal.
 I am am happy to offer you informal guidance before you decide to apply for entry to the university.

 What you need for a good PhD application